Regret and Sample Complexity of Online Q-Learning via Concentration of Stochastic Approximation with Time-Inhomogeneous Markov Chains: Concentration bounds for stochastic approximation

-Condition (a) controls the rate at which the contraction factor approaches one and can be interpreted as a constraint on the growth of the mixing time, since the previous assumptions imply $\mu_{\min}(\zeta_n) \ge \frakc_3/(\frakc_2(n+n_0)^{\kappa_1})$.
-Conditions (b) and (c) ensure that the transition kernel $p^{(\zeta_n,x_n)}$ varies slowly enough over time and with the iterate to allow effective averaging of the Markovian noise in the concentration analysis.
-For online Q-learning, the parameters $\fraka$, $\kappa_1$, $\kappa_2$, and $\kappa_3$ are determined by the choice of stepsize and exploration policy, and play a central role in shaping both the concentration bounds and the resulting regret guarantees.

-While the divergence of the mixing time is intrinsic to vanishing exploration in online Q-learning, we emphasize that the growth of the Lipschitz constant $L_2(\zeta)$ is also unavoidable for softmax-based exploration.
-As the temperature decays to promote exploitation, the induced transition kernel becomes increasingly sensitive to changes in the iterate.
-This behavior is illustrated in Figure~\ref{fig:boltzmann_sensitivity} via a sensitivity heatmap for the Boltzmann distribution.
+Moreover, $ L_2(\zeta_n) \le \frakc_{5} (n+n_0)^{\kappa_3}\log(n+n_0), $ where $\frakc_{5}>0,~\kappa_3 \in [0,1)$. \end{itemize} \end{assumption} We use the same $n_0$ in the stepsize definition and in Assumption~\ref{assum:3} for notational simplicity; these constants can be chosen independently without affecting the analysis.
+Condition (a) controls how fast the contraction factor approaches one and can be interpreted as a constraint on the mixing time's growth, since the previous assumptions imply $\mu_{\min}(\zeta_n) \ge \frakc_3/(\frakc_2(n+n_0)^{\kappa_1})$.
+Conditions (b) and (c) ensure that the transition kernel $p^{(\zeta_n,x_n)}$ varies slowly enough to allow effective averaging of the Markovian noise.
+For Q-learning, $\kappa_1$, $\kappa_2$, and $\kappa_3$ are determined by the exploration policy, and are central to the regret guarantees.
+While mixing time diverges under vanishing exploration, growth of the Lipschitz constant $L_2(\zeta)$ is also unavoidable for softmax exploration: as the temperature decays, the transition kernel becomes increasingly sensitive to the iterate (see Figure~\ref{fig:boltzmann_sensitivity}).